-If you're new to setting up your own home aquarium, you know there's a lot of supplies you need to check off your list.
+If you're new to setting up your own home aquarium, you know there are many supplies you need to check off your list.
 One of those items is an aquarium heater.
-Depending on where or how much you have researched, you may have come across the idea that an aquarium may need more than one heater.
-Some may say that you only need one because if not the two heaters will constantly fight each other.
-However, as anything is, it is a learning experience.
+Depending on where or how much you have researched, you may have come across the idea that a large aquarium may need more than one heater.
+However, as with anything, it is a learning experience.
 Everyone has their own process of assembling a tank and what they think is best for its day to day operations.
 So while there's not a wrong answer to this question, it is a matter of pros and cons.

 About Aquarium Heaters